Goldie (TV series)

-Goldie is an American animated children's television series created by Emily Brundige for Apple TV+ based on her 2019 short film of the same name.
-Produced by Li'l Toughy and Apple Studios with animation provided by Mercury Filmworks, it was released on February 14, 2025 and has 13 episodes.
+Goldie is an animated children's television series created by Emily Brundige for Apple TV+ based on her 2019 short film of the same name.
+Produced by Li'l Toughy and Apple Studios with animation provided by Mercury Filmworks, it was released on February 14, 2025, and has 13 episodes.

 Plot

 The show follows the titular character Goldie, a giant girl, and her best friends Teeny and Petey in the small town of Boysenberg.
-Goldie also has a frenemy, Mrs. Petunia, an occasionally grumpy elderly woman with a heart of gold.

 Cast and characters

 The following voice actors play these characters within the series: